This summary of Legal facts is intended to accompany the Inns of Court Tour, about which you can get full details here.

 Anyway, having joined one of the Inns of Court as a student, the prospective barrister can then embark upon the second stage.

-- VOCATIONAL STAGE For the vocational stage the student must complete of the Bar Professional Training Course (BPTC) - formerly known as the Bar Vocational Course.
+VOCATIONAL STAGE For the Vocational Stage the student must complete the Bar Professional Training Course (BPTC) - formerly known as the Bar Vocational Course.

 This can either be done full time (taking one year) or part time (taking two years) and is designed to equip students with the necessary skills, knowledge of procedure and evidence, attitudes and competence to enable them to become effective members of the Bar of England and Wales.